Pirate haven

-Pirate havens are ports or harbors that are a safe place for pirates to repair their vessels, resupply, recruit, spend their plunder, avoid capture, and/or lie in wait for merchant ships to pass by.
+Pirate havens or Pirate coves are ports or harbors that are a safe place for pirates to repair their vessels, resupply, recruit, spend their plunder, avoid capture, and/or lie in wait for merchant ships to pass by.
 The areas have governments that are unable or unwilling to enforce maritime laws.
 This creates favorable conditions for piracy.
+Pirate havens were places where pirates could find shelter, protection, support, and trade.

 These havens were often near maritime shipping lanes.
 Although some havens were merely hidden coves, some were established by governments who employed privateers to disrupt the overseas trade of rival nations.
+Some of the most famous island strongholds included Tortuga in the Caribbean, Madagascar in the Indian Ocean, and the Sulu Archipelago in the Sulu Sea.

 Some historic pirate havens included Barataria Bay, Port Royal, and Tortuga.
 These provided some autonomy for privateers and buccaneers.

+Impact

+Pirate havens had significant impacts on the history and development of maritime trade and warfare.
+Some of these impacts include: